atrauzzi/protoculture/readme.md

 Most of the time you'll use a provided platform but if you ever create your own, Platforms are also free to do any kind of bootstrap you need and should be used to help make your app [universal/isomorphic](https://medium.com/@mjackson/universal-javascript-4761051b7ae9).

-#### Layers & Service Providers
+#### Layers & ServiceProviders

 The quickest way to explain a Layer is to say that it's one of several directories you use to group your source code.

 Having said that, Layers are one of the most important concepts to appreciate as they represent a horizontal strip of functionality.

 Each layer has a `ServiceProvider` which can be referenced by one or more Bundles.
-Service providers are responsible for telling the dependency injection system about new configuration and functionality.
+ServiceProviders are responsible for telling the dependency injection system about new configuration and functionality.

 If you've used [Laravel](http://laravel.com), these should be very familiar.